networkop/networkop.github.io/source/_posts/2016-01-17-rest-unl-advanced.markdown

         return resp
 ```

 The ID of an interface "Ethernet x/y” of an IOU device can be easily calculated based on the formula `id = x + (y * 16)` as described [here][evilrouter-iou].
-This will be accomplish with yet another helper function:
+This will be accomplished with yet another helper function:

 ``` python /rest-blog-unl-client/restunl/helper.py
 def get_intf_id(intf_name):